-The purpose of this testimony is to demonstrate the reasonableness of SoCalGas's Gas Distribution capital and O&M expenditure forecasts to operate and maintain the gas distribution system and construct new gas distribution facilities.
+The purpose of this testimony is to demonstrate the reasonableness of SoCalGas's Gas system and construct new gas distribution facilities.
 SoCalGas's goal is to become the cleanest, safest, and most innovative energy company in America.
 This commitment requires that SoCalGas continue to invest in its employees, pipeline assets, and support services to mitigate risks associated with the safety of the public and employees, system reliability, and infrastructure integrity.
 Specifically, the activities discussed herein: